 - Playoffs: 1G, 4A for 5P, -3 in 6 games; 23:01 ATOI.

-Jake Gardiner hasn’t played much compared to the other regular NHLers from his draft class, but he is still young (for a defenseman, not a forward) and he was the Leafs’ best D prospect prior to the arrival of Morgan Rielly, and he’s been the best young Leafs’ D pretty much since he was allowed to play.
+Jake Gardiner hasn’t played much compared to the other regular NHLers from his draft class, but he is still young (for a defenseman, not a forward).
+He was the Leafs’ best D prospect prior to the arrival of Morgan Rielly, and he’s been the best young Leafs’ D pretty much since he was allowed to play.
 (Since Randy Carlyle’s arrival, Gardiner hasn’t always been allowed to play for some reason, which makes no sense to me given the crappiness of this team.)

 This deal strikes me as rather brilliant: